-According to the American Counseling Association, over 40 million Americans suffer from mental illness and 11 million reported a debilitating condition that interfered with their happiness, career and major life activities.
-What's concerning is that less than four out of five people will seek mental health services-though as many as 25 percent will try to cope with drugs or alcohol, and almost four percent will seriously contemplate suicide.
+According to the American Counseling Association, over 40 million Americans have a mental illness, with 11 million reported a debilitating condition that interfered with their happiness, career, and major life activities.
+What's concerning is that less than four out of five people will seek mental health services.
 These are startling statistics for a serious condition that can be treated through traditional therapy or online counseling.

-There are many reasons why people fail to get help when they are experiencing problems with their mental health.
+There are many reasons why people fail to get help when experiencing problems with their mental health.
 Some of the reasons include:

 Online Counseling for Depression

-The good news is there is an emerging option for mental health treatment that can help those that aren't currently getting help to get the help that they need.
-Online counseling through websites like BetterHelp, allow you to get help from a licensed therapist through alternative options.
+The good news is there is an emerging option for mental health treatment that can assist those who aren't currently getting treatment to get the help they need.
+Online counseling through websites like BetterHelp allows you to get help from a licensed therapist through alternative options.

 Here are some of the benefits of online counseling for depression:

-- It's a realistic alternative to a largely rural population.
+1. It's a realistic alternative for largely rural populations.

 We often take for granted how easy it is to travel from home to an office in the city.
-However, there are many people in small towns and rural territories that might be an hour away from a city clinic.
+However, many people in small towns and rural territories might be an hour away from a city clinic.
 This makes it very difficult to seek help.
-Even if they have a small local office, their options may be limited, unaffordable or have too long of a waiting list.
+Even if they have a small local office, their options may be limited, unaffordable, or have too long of a waiting list.

-- It's an ideal option for the physically disabled.
+2. It's an ideal option for physically disabled individuals.

 It's no coincidence that many people who suffer from depression also have physical limitations regarding mobility.
-If they are unable to drive or have a more difficult time doing so then taking the time to get to an appointment can be complicated or even impossible.
+If they cannot drive or have a more difficult time doing so, then taking the time to get to an appointment can be complicated or even impossible.

-Even if a person is not disabled if they suffer from things like chronic pain it can be hard to get to an office when they aren't feeling well.
+Even if a person is not disabled, if they suffer from chronic pain, it can be hard to get to an office when they aren't feeling well.
 Online therapy can be conducted from the comfort of their own home when they can be in their most comfortable positions.
 Online therapy is an alternative that goes beyond physical limitations.

-Many individuals who suffer from depression also have problems with anxiety.
-Sometimes these negative feelings are made worse by the obligation to face a stranger and confess their weaknesses, negative thoughts and feelings of despair.
+Many individuals who struggle with depression also have problems with anxiety.
+Sometimes these negative feelings are made worse by the obligation to face a stranger and confess their weaknesses, negative thoughts, and feelings of despair.
 Anonymous counseling provides some distance, some feeling of control for the person, that he/she might not get in person with an authority figure.

 Many young people grew up texting and chatting online and may be more comfortable using technology than speaking about delicate matters in person.
-Read this related article.
+Read this related article for more information.

-Online counseling for depression may allow you to choose your own session times, or in some cases, to log in whenever you feel panic or have depressive or suicidal feelings.
-The adaptable schedule that can match your lifestyle may feel like a lifesaver at times.
+Online counseling for depression may allow you to choose your own session times, or in some cases, to log in whenever you feel down.
+An adaptable schedule that can match your lifestyle may feel like a lifesaver at times.